markanewman/PythonViaWebhook/DataFlow.md

 As part of the initial setup, the service owner needs to provide the service user a URL and an access token.

 1. The client makes a HTTP POST to the [Webhook][webhook] URL
-   * An optional callback URL is supported via a header value (Callback-Url)
+   * An optional callback URL is supported via a header value (CallbackUrl)
 2. The [Webhook][webhook] writes the information to [blob storage][blob], places a message in the [queue][queue], and returns 202(accepted) with location where the result will eventualy be placed.
 3. A [Docker](https://docs.docker.com/get-started/) container is started and processing begins
     1. The file information is retrieved from [blob storage][blob] and copied localy to the container.